numerica-ideas/community/aws/building-a-serverless-web-application/README.md

 ![diagram](./images/diagram.png)

-## **Overview of serverless architecture**
 Serverless architecture is a cloud computing paradigm that eliminates the need for managing servers and infrastructure.
 In this model, the cloud provider takes care of server provisioning, scaling, and maintenance, allowing developers to focus solely on writing code.
 Applications are built using small, stateless functions that are triggered by events.
 These functions are executed in a managed environment and automatically scale based on demand.
 Serverless architecture offers benefits such as cost efficiency, scalability, reduced operational overhead, and rapid development.

-## **Introduction to the AWS services used in the article**
 To build a serverless web application, we leverage several key AWS services.
-Firstly, Amazon S3 (Simple Storage Service) provides us with a highly scalable and durable storage solution for hosting our web application files.
-We utilize AWS Lambda, a serverless compute service, to write functions that retrieve and store data, ensuring efficient and on-demand processing.
-DynamoDB, a fully managed NoSQL database, serves as our data storage solution, offering scalability and low latency access.
-AWS API Gateway enables us to create RESTful APIs to expose our Lambda functions securely.
-CloudFront, AWS's content delivery network (CDN), ensures fast and reliable global content distribution of our web application.
-Lastly, AWS WAF (Web Application Firewall) adds a layer of security by protecting against SQL injections and other web attacks.
+- [**Amazon S3 (Simple Storage Service)**](https://aws.amazon.com/s3/) : is a highly scalable and durable cloud storage service provided by Amazon Web Services.
+It allows you to store and retrieve large amounts of data, such as files, images, videos, and backups, in a secure and cost-effective manner. provides us with a highly scalable and durable storage solution for hosting our web application files.

+- [**AWS Lambda**](https://aws.amazon.com/lambda/) : is a **serverless** compute service provided by Amazon Web Services (AWS).
+It allows you to run your code without provisioning or managing servers, making it an ideal choice for building scalable and cost-effective applications.

+- [**DynamoDB**](https://aws.amazon.com/dynamodb/) : is a fully managed **NoSQL database** service provided by Amazon Web Services (AWS).
+It is designed to deliver seamless and scalable performance for applications that require low-latency, consistent, and highly available data storage.

+- [**AWS API Gateway**](https://aws.amazon.com/api-gateway/) : is a fully managed service that allows you to create, publish, and manage APIs for your applications.
+It acts as a front door, enabling you to expose your application's functionality as secure and scalable APIs that can be accessed by clients such as web browsers, mobile devices, or other services.

+- [**CloudFront**](https://aws.amazon.com/cloudfront/) : is a content delivery network (CDN) service provided by Amazon Web Services (AWS).
+It enables the efficient distribution of your content, including web pages, images, videos, and other static or dynamic files, to end users across the globe.
+AWS's content delivery network (CDN), ensures fast and reliable global content distribution of our web application.
+Lastly,

+- [**AWS WAF (Web Application Firewall)**](https://aws.amazon.com/waf/) : is a cloud-based firewall service that helps protect your web applications from common web exploits and attacks.
+It allows you to define and enforce rules to control access to your web application and filter out malicious traffic.

 Together, these AWS services provide a comprehensive infrastructure for building a secure and scalable serverless web application.

 ## **Prerequisites**